Jennifer Landon: Career

 On May 1, 2012, it was announced that Landon would become the third adult actress to portray the role of Heather Stevens on The Young and the Restless.
 She portrayed the role for less than a year, before her character was written off.
 In 2016, she was cast as Lilith Bode, the wife of a serial killer, in the final season of Banshee.

-In 2020, during the third season of the Paramount network’s series, Yellowstone, Landon was cast in the role of Teeter.
+In 2020, during the third season of the Paramount network’s series, Yellowstone, Landon was cast in the role of Teeter until December 2024.